ionos-enterprise/ionos-enterprise-cli/README.md

 ## Concepts

-The ProfitBricks CLI wraps the [ProfitBricks REST API](https://devops.profitbricks.com/api/rest/) allowing you to interact with it from a command-line interface.
+The ProfitBricks CLI wraps the [ProfitBricks Cloud API](https://devops.profitbricks.com/api/cloud/) allowing you to interact with it from a command-line interface.

 ## Getting Started

 Before you begin you will need to have [signed-up](https://www.profitbricks.com/signup/) for a ProfitBricks account.
-The credentials you establish during sign-up will be used to authenticate against the [ProfitBricks API](https://devops.profitbricks.com/api/rest/).
+The credentials you establish during sign-up will be used to authenticate against the [ProfitBricks Cloud API](https://devops.profitbricks.com/api/cloud/).

 ## Installation